 A common feeling among those who find Christmas hard, for whatever reason, is that they should feel differently, a guilt that they aren’t behaving in an acceptable manner.
 Give yourself permission not to enjoy Christmas, to feel low, to want to avoid the parties or family activities.
 How you feel isn’t any less valid that how the most Christmas obsessed reveller feels, it’s just different.

-A few years ago my husbands Great Aunt refused all invitations from the family for Christmas Dinner.
+A few years ago I met a woman in her 90s who had refused all invitations from her family for Christmas Dinner.
 People fussed, insisted that “you can’t be alone on Christmas Day”.
 She pointed out not only could she, but that she would be.
 After 90 years of doing what she was supposed to on Christmas Day she finally did what she wanted too.
 What she wanted to do was watch old movies with a Marks and Spencer ready meal on her lap.
 This is how she spent every Christmas until she passed away at 101.
 Before she died she had given herself permission to have the Christmas she wanted.

 - Reach Out

 It can feel like you are the only person not caught up in the whirlwind of Christmas excitement.
 This adds to the guilt, to those “shoulds” that fill people with anxiety and a sense of failure.
 The fact is you are not alone, and simply realising it can be a huge help.
-If you are on social media organisations like @mind run twitter chats, there are hashtags like #survivingXmas, and Sane run their text support as well as their telephone support lines.
+If you are on social media organisations like @mind run twitter chats, there are hashtags like #SurvivingXmas on Masto, Instagram and the bird app, and Sane run their text support as well as their telephone support lines.

 Reaching out to those around you can be hard, and for some it simply isn’t possible, but if you can simply letting them know you are struggling can share the load.
 It links with the giving yourself permission, you don’t have to put on the face the world expects.